kanaka/mal/process/guide.md

 are checked when they are actually used at runtime).

-As an aside-aside: The great debate between static and dynamic typing debate can be understood by following the money.
+As an aside-aside: The great debate between static and dynamic typing can be understood by following the money.
 Advocates of strict static typing use words like "correctness" and "safety" and thus get government and academic funding.
 Advocates of dynamic typing use words like "agile" and "time-to-market" and thus get venture capital and commercial funding.